richardgill/issue-template-check/docs/typescript-client/search.md

 The above won't match `Keanu`.

-You can also increase the fuzzyness to accept two typos per word:
+You can also increase the `fuzziness` to accept two typos per word:

 ````ts|json
   ```ts